CoShare: An Efficient Approach for Redundancy Allocation in NFV: Assignment of NF Instances to Flows

 \subsubsection{Backup capacity reservation}

 Since each flow $f$ has an arrival rate $\lambda_f$, every backup NF instance assigned to the flow needs to also reserve $\lambda_f$ amount of capacity to the flow.
-As a consequence, it is intuitive to reserve the same amount of resource for every backup chain as for the primary chain.
-In particular, dedicated capacity is reserved at every instance of such a backup chain to account for simultaneous failures of instances or nodes~\cite{fan2018framework,fan2015grep,fan2017carrier}.
+As a consequence, it is intuitive to reserve the same amount of resource for every backup chain as for the primary chain, where dedicated capacity is reserved at every instance~\cite{fan2018framework,fan2015grep,fan2017carrier}.
 We call this approach {\em dedicated reservation}.
-Here, it is worth highlighting that, even in this approach, there is sharing at the instance level, i.e., the capacity of the instance can be shared by back chains of multiple flows as long as the capacity constraint allows, i.e. $\sum_{f \in \mathcal{F}^v} \lambda_f \leq \mu_v$, where $\mathcal{F}^v$ denotes the set of flows using this NF instance $v$ on their backup chains.
+Here, it is worth highlighting that, even in this approach, there is sharing at the instance level, i.e., the capacity of the instance can be shared by backup chains of multiple flows as long as the capacity constraint allows, i.e. $\sum_{f \in \mathcal{F}^v} \lambda_f \leq \mu_v$.

 However, in practice, the probability that multiple independent failures occur at the same time is low and planning the redundancy considering this rare occasion is costly in terms of resource utilization~\cite{bejerano2005algorithms}.
-Taking this into consideration, the idea of sharing reserved backup capacity among multiple flows has long been exploited in backup allocation to improve resource utilization in different types of networks~\cite{li2002efficient,ou2004shared-path,Tornatore:05,xu2006}.
-In CoShare, we propose to adopt the same idea to reduce the needed number of backup NF instances in redundancy allocation.
-We call this approach {\em shared reservation},
+Taking this into consideration, the idea of sharing reserved backup capacity among multiple flows has long been exploited in backup allocation to improve resource utilization in different types of networks~\cite{li2002efficient,ou2004shared-path,tornatore2005photo,xu2006}.
+In CoShare, we propose to adopt the same idea to reduce the needed numbers of backup NF instances in redundancy allocation.
+We call this approach {\em shared reservation}.

-Specifically, in CoShare, flows with disjoint primary service paths, referred to as {\em independent flows}, are allowed to share reserved capacity at a backup instance.
+Specifically, in CoShare, flows with disjoint primary service chains, referred to as {\em independent flows}, are allowed to share reserved capacity at a backup instance.
 Let $\mathcal{F}_v$ denote the set of independent flows whose service chains use backup instance $v$.
 Then, in CoShare with shared reservation, the backup NF instance $v$ will only need to reserve a capacity of $\max_{f \in \mathcal{F}_v} \lambda_f$ for all these flows.
 In comparison, if dedicated reservation is used, for the same set of flows $\mathcal{F}_v$, the backup instance will need to reserve a capacity of $\sum_{f \in \mathcal{F}_v} \lambda_f$ for them.
-In Fig.~\ref{sharedvsdedicated}, an example illustrating the difference in capacity allocation between NF shared reservation and dedicated reservation is presented.
+In Fig.~\ref{sharedvsdedicated}, an example illustrating the difference in capacity allocation between shared reservation and dedicated reservation is presented.